networknt/light-4j/docs/content/example/petstore.md

 cd ~
 mkdir workspace
 cd workspace
-git clone git@github.com:networknt/swagger-codegen.git
+git clone git@github.com:networknt/light-codegen.git
-git clone git@github.com:networknt/light-java-example.git
+git clone git@github.com:networknt/light-example-4j.git
 git clone git@github.com:networknt/light-oauth2.git
 git clone git@github.com:networknt/light-docker.git
+git clone git@github.com:networknt/model-config.git
 ```

-We are going to re-generate petstore project in light-java-example.
+We are going to re-generate petstore project in light-example-4j.
 So let's rename
-the directory to petstore.bak
+the existing directory in light-example-4j to petstore.bak

 ```
-cd light-java-example
+cd light-example-4j
 mv petstore petstore.bak
 cd ..
 ```

-Now let's build the swagger-codegen to make it ready to generate petstore project.
+Now let's build the light-codegen to make it ready to generate petstore project.
+There are
+ways to use light-codegen but here we just build and use the command line codgen-cli.

 ```
-cd swagger-codegen
+cd light-codegen
 mvn install -DskipTests
 ```

 # Generate project

-This project will be updated constantly when a new version of Light-Java framework
+This project will be updated constantly when a new version of Light-4J framework
-is released or any updates in [swagger-codegen](https://github.com/networknt/swagger-codegen).
+is released or any updates in [light-codegen](https://github.com/networknt/light-codegen).

-Here is the command line to generate this project from swagger-codegen directory.
+Here is the command line to generate this project from model-config directory.
 It
-assumes that you have light-java-example cloned in the same working directory and
+assumes that you have light-example-4j cloned in the same working directory and
 petstore directory is removed or renamed.
 If you keep the existing petstore, it will
 generate other files but not handlers and test cases for handlers by default.
 When
-you have new endpoints defined in the specification, then new handlers and handler
+you have new endpoints defined in the specification, you'd better to generate to
-test cases will be generated.
+another directory and then merge two project together.

 ```
-java -jar modules/swagger-codegen-cli/target/swagger-codegen-cli.jar generate -i http://petstore.swagger.io/v2/swagger.json -l light-java -o ~/workspace/light-java-example/petstore
+java -jar target/codegen-cli.jar -f light-rest-4j -o ~/workspace/light-example-4j/petstore -m ~/workspace/model-config/rest/petstore/swagger.json -c ~/workspace/model-config/rest/petstore/config.json
 ```

 # Build and Start